Organizing Youth & Families

 Coleman Advocates for Children and Youth is a member-led, multi-racial community organization working to create a city of hope, opportunity, and justice for all children and all families in San Francisco.

-We organize San Francisco low and moderate income families – especially Black families and immigrant families of color – to build their own power to improve their lives, their schools, and their communities.
+We organize San Francisco low income and working class families – especially Black, Latino and Pacific Islander families – to build their own power to improve their lives, their schools, and their communities.
 With the leadership of our members and the support of thousands of San Francisco voters and residents, we win concrete improvements in the lives of the city’s next generation.

 We have a unique “hybrid” model of social change, linking grassroots organizing, leadership development and policy advocacy.
 We work to win citywide policy change and budget investments, while remaining rooted in the schools and neighborhoods where families are facing the greatest challenges in our city.
 We believe in parent organizing – where the parents and guardians of public school children make change, in youth organizing, where young people lead their own advocacy campaigns, and in inter-generational organizing, where young people and adults work together to create lasting community change.